eiskaltdcpp/eiskaltdcpp/README.md

 ## Usage

-EiskaltDC++ is designed mostly for experienced users who know how DC works which settings should be used with their type of network connection, etc..
+EiskaltDC++ is designed mostly for experienced users who know how DC works, which settings should be used with their type of network connection, etc..
 This short introduction is not intended to describe such basic things.

 Here are small recommendations for initial configuration after first launch of program: